acestream/ace-network-docs/docs/services/ace-deposit.md

 ## Interest rate calculation

-Interest is accrued due to the emission of inflationary system tokens (XAT), by their proportional distribution among the holders of deposit accounts "Ace Deposit".
+Interest is accrued due to the emission of inflationary system tokens (XAB), by their proportional distribution among the holders of deposit accounts "Ace Deposit".

 Algorithms inflation details are described [here][1]